tsdaemon/tsdaemon.github.io/_drafts/nmt-attention.md

 comments: true
 ---

-*In [the previous tutorial]({% post_url 2018-07-08-nmt-with-pytorch-encoder-decoder %}) I have explained Neural Machine Translation problem and described example of the most simple neural network to solve it:
+*In [the previous tutorial]({% post_url 2018-07-08-nmt-with-pytorch-encoder-decoder %}) I have explained Neural Machine Translation problem and described example of the most simple neural network to solve it: Encoder-Decoder with a thought vector.
+This approach is already obsolete now
-Encoder-Decoder with a thought vector.
-This approach is already obsolete now (yeah, this industry is fast) and I used it only for educational purpose.*
+(yeah, this industry is fast) and I used it only for educational purpose.*

 *Modern Seq2seq networks use attention to pass information from encoder to decoder.
 This great technique significantly improves translation accuracy and, what is also important, it helps to interpret model results.*

 # Introduction

-Theoretically, a sufficiently large encoder-decoder model should be able to perform the machine translation perfectly.
+Theoretically, a sufficiently large encoder-decoder model should be able to perform machine translation perfectly.
 However, to encode all words and their dependencies in the arbitrary-length sentences, the [thought vector](https://en.wikipedia.org/wiki/Thought_vector) should have enormous length.
 Such a model would require massive computational resources to train and to use, therefore this approach is ineffective.

-This problem can be solved with attention technique[^bengio2014].
-Its basic idea is to replace a single vector representation of an input sentence with references to representations of different words in this sentence.
-During encoding, each word representation
+This problem can be solved with attention technique.
+This wonderful idea was first presented in a work of Bahdanau, Cho and Bengio "Neural Machine Translation by Jointly Learning to Align and Translate"[^bengio2014].
+The idea is to replace a single vector representation of an input sentence with references to representations of different words in this sentence.
-$\textbf{h}_{x}^{(t)}$ is stored as a column of a matrix $\textbf{H}_x$.

 [^bengio2014]: [Bahdanau et al, 2014](https://arxiv.org/abs/1409.0473)

+## Theory

-During a decoding step, each decoder input is extended with a context vector
+During encoding, each word representation $\textbf{h}_{x}^{(t)}$ is stored as a column of a matrix $\textbf{H}_x$.
+During a decoding step, each decoder input is extended with a context vector $\pmb{\phi}_t$:
-$\pmb{\phi}_t$:

 \begin{equation}
 \pmb{h}_y^{(t)}=rnn([\pmb{y}_t, \pmb{\phi}_t], \pmb{h}_y^{(t-1)})